-3.2 Planning and aligning for a partnership Aligning the basic building blocks of an effective digital utilities start-up-public partnership
+3.2 Planning and aligning for a partnership Aligning the basic building

 Once you have performed the requisite self-reflection assessment needed to determine that you are well-positioned to pursue a partnership with the public sector. it is important to map out partnership components, objectives, and key stakeholders involved in the partnership.